silvery107/fast-inerf/README.md

 - [ ] Do sampling only on pixels within an object, using masks of each object class from PoseCNN
 - [ ] Set a initial guess of camera pose, using the estimated object pose from PoseCNN
-- [ ] Train a NeRF model on PROPS Datatset, using [this script](https://github.com/NVlabs/instant-ngp/blob/master/scripts/colmap2nerf.py) to transfer image sequences to a NeRF datatset.
+- [x] Generate PROPS-NeRF dataset, using [this script](https://github.com/NVlabs/instant-ngp/blob/master/scripts/colmap2nerf.py) to transfer image sequences to a NeRF datatset.
+Dataset can be downloaded on drive under `data` folder.
+- [ ] Train a NeRF model on PROPS Datatset, using `nerf-pytorch` repo

 #### Test Scripts
 - `python tests/test_posecnn.py` for training and evaluating PoseCNN